sammaule/mortgage-app/README.md

 - Choose a mortgage that is right for you
 - Compare the impact of buying a house vs. investing elsewhere on your wealth

-You can view the app at http://home-pland.herokuapp.com/.
+You can view the app [here](https://pland-bzipk2phsa-ew.a.run.app/).
 Open the app and follow the tutorial below on how to use it.

 ### Tutorial